 EU regulators investigate Google's plan to buy Fitbit

-EU competition commissioner Margrethe Vestager said the "investigation aims to ensure that control by Google over data collected through wearable devices as a result of the transaction does not distort competition”.
+EU competition commissioner Margrethe Vestager said the "investigation aims to ensure that control by Google over data collected through wearable devices as a result of the transaction does not distort competition.”
 Google agreed to buy Fitbit in November for $2.1 billion.
 Privacy and consumer groups have called on authorities to block the deal, citing privacy and antitrust concerns.
+The EU said that it was concerned the deal would expand Google's “data advantage,” and therefore raise barriers for rivals to match Google's online advertising services.

+“This deal is about devices, not data,” said Rick Osterloh, Google's senior vice president for devices and services.
+“We've been clear from the beginning that we will not use Fitbit health and wellness data for Google ads,” he wrote in a blog post.
+The investigation underscores the leading role EU authorities have taken in global efforts to regulate the big technology companies.

+Vestager has been at forefront of the movement to rein in the likes of Google and its Silicon Valley rivals.
+During her first five-year term as competition commissioner, she slapped Google with nearly $10 billion in penalties for multiple antitrust cases involving its Android operating system, advertising business and shopping service.
+Google's plan to acquire Fitbit marked a bold plunge into health and fitness technology for the search behemoth as it tries to become a force in consumer hardware.

 ALSO READ